Calabi-Yau Threefolds from Vex Triangulations

-This is the intuitive result that the torus $T$ of $V_\Sigma$ are those elements of $(\mathbb{C}^*)^{|\Sigma(1)|}$ that were not rendered trivial upon taking the quotient by $G$.
+This is the intuitive result that the torus $T$ of $V_\Sigma$ consists of those elements of $(\mathbb{C}^*)^{|\Sigma(1)|}$ that were not rendered trivial upon taking the quotient by $G$.
 We have not yet understood any of these maps, though: in this direction, we can re-write the sequence as

 Here, $\mathrm{Hom}$ denotes the group of homomorphisms between a pair of groups.
-At this point, $\mathrm{Cl}(V_\Sigma)$ is \textit{defined} by this sequence (i.e., as the character group of $\ker g$), but it will end up being the divisor class group of $V_\Sigma$, hence the notation.
+At this point, $\mathrm{Cl}(V_\Sigma)$ is \textit{defined} by this sequence (i.e., as the group whose characters are given by $\ker g$), but it will end up being the divisor class group of $V_\Sigma$, hence the notation.
 This sequence results from applying $\mathrm{Hom}(-, \mathbb{C}^*)$ to the following sequence (\cite{cls}, Th.
 4.1.3).